ChapmanCheng/fstd_unit7_reactGallery/README.md

 Welcome to my React Gallery Project just run:
 ### `npm start`
-to initiate the project in dev mode
+to initiate the project in dev mode on: http://localhost:3000
 <!-- ************************** -->

 ## Available Scripts